Ency-Ch/Ency-Ch/README.md

 - 👋 Hi, I’m @Ency-Ch a biologist turned web developer.
 - 👀 I’m interested in Web developement
+- 🌱 I have have completed an industry guided 13 week coding bootcamp,
-- 🌱 I’m currently learning HTML, CSS(SASS), Javascript and  Python (django)
+- I have dabled with  Python (django)
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 Ency-Ch/Ency-Ch is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.